bkio/CrossCloudKit/README.md

 - Automatic cleanup of expired signed URL tokens
 - Optional web integration for HTTP-based file access

+##### Signed URL Setup for FileServiceBasic

+The Basic File Service supports HTTP-based signed URLs through ASP.NET Core endpoint registration.
+You can see FileServiceBasicIntegrationTest.cs for an example of how to set up the endpoint for signed urls to work with asp.net core.

 ### PubSub Services

 #### Basic Pub/Sub Service